 Several educational opportunities are planned to enhance the experience of becoming a secondary STEM teacher at Hood.
-Hood faculty believe these research-based practices help meet the goal of preparing high quality secondary STEM teachers, committed to culturally relevant practice in high needs schools.
+Hood faculty believe these research-based practices help meet the goal of preparing high quality secondary STEM teachers, committed to culturally relevant practices in high-needs schools.
 Specifics of each opportunity are detailed below.

 - Noyce Enrichment Series: This series involves speakers and workshops in order to engage students and faculty around STEM teaching and cultural proficiency.